This article was updated on July 22, 2018 to reflect recently received information.

-The capital of Vietnam is a mix of colonial French architecture and modern buildings, a bustling city that has charmed many a traveller.
-Hanoi’s best known landmark is Hoan Kiem Lake while outside the city, Halong Bay is particularly popular as a side trip.
+The capital of Vietnam is a mix of colonial French architecture and modern buildings, a bustling city that’s charmed many visitors.
+Hanoi’s best known landmark is Hoan Kiem Lake that’s right smack in the centre of town, while outside the city, Halong Bay is particularly popular as a side trip

 What makes Hanoi a good budget travel destination is the abundance of well-furnished budget hotels, reasonably-priced public transport, and a variety of cheap food and drinks.

-Return air fare from Kuala Lumpur to Hanoi : Starts from MYR350/ person
+Return air fare from Kuala Lumpur to Hanoi: From RM350 per person